 “Universal” prepaid gift cards (for example, those with a Visa or MasterCard logo) are the most frequently purchased type of gift card because they can be used anywhere major credit cards are accepted.
 North Dakota’s gift card law does not apply to these cards.
 If the gift card is not used within the time specified by the card issuer, service charges may be deducted from the card’s value or the card may expire and the unused balance forfeited.

 - North Dakota’s gift card law applies only to gift cards and gift certificates purchased for use at a specific retail store or service.
 These gift cards and certificates must be valid for at least six years from the purchase date and maintenance fees cannot be deducted from the value of the gift.
-Use these types of gift cards as soon as possible; if the company goes out of business or files bankruptcy, the gift card is worthless.
+Use these types of gift cards as soon as possible; if the company goes out of business or files bankruptcy, the gift card is likely worthless.

 While many charities use your money wisely, others may not deserve your generosity.
 When solicitors contact you, always ask if you are speaking with a volunteer or a professional fundraiser.
 If you are talking with a paid professional fundraiser, find out how much of your money the fundraiser keeps and what the charity will receive.
 Even if the charity sounds worthwhile, you should request written information.
 Legitimate organizations should respect your right to be an informed donor.

 - Scam artists take advantage of natural disasters to set up fake charities and solicit donations, often online.
 Money donated to these fake charities does not benefit anyone other than the scam artist.
 Beware of these fake or look-alike websites.

 Several “watchdog” organizations track charities, providing information about how much money each charity spends on fundraising and administrative costs compared to instead of actual charitable activities, including;